SamueleD98/final_assignment/README.md

    wait the action to be completed or to be canceled
    <b>break</b>
   <b>case</b> '2'
-   send to middlman a command to enable the user control
+   send to middleman a command to enable the user control
    <b>break</b>
   <b>case</b> '3'
-   send to middlman a command to partially enable the user control
+   send to middleman a command to partially enable the user control
    <b>break</b>
   <b>case</b> '4'
    exit